vuepress-reco/vuepress-theme-reco/docs/en/docs/theme/home.md

     - text: button text
     - link: content link
     - type: content style, the default background color, if not needed, can be set to 'plain'
-  - socialLinks: For social address and social icon, please go to [Xions](https://www.xicons.org/#/) page to get it under tabler and fa and material, just copy the name
+  - socialLinks: For social address, See [here](/en/docs/guide/icon) for settings
     - icon: icon
     - link: button link
 - case: